 Cross-Examination of Fact Witnesses: The Civil Law Perspective

 As a right to cross-examine a witness or expert generally does not exist in the civilian tradition of civil procedure (although some right may exist in criminal procedure), an advocate trained in civil law is likely to be unfamiliar with the concept of cross-examination.
-This, one may conclude, would cede an important advantage in international arbitration to trained advocates trained in common law.
+This, one may conclude, would cede an important advantage in international arbitration to advocates trained in common law.
 Not true.
-Cross-examination can be learned through experience and observation, and civil law-trained lawyers, just like common law-trained lawyers, can be quite effective at this exercise if they learn properly by watching others.
-Cross-examiners are found equally among the ranks of lawyers trained in both the civil law and the common law traditions.
+Cross-examination can be learned through experience and observation.
+Civil law-trained lawyers, just like common law-trained lawyers, can be quite effective at this exercise if they learn properly by watching and doing.
+Effective cross-examiners are found equally among the ranks of lawyers trained in both the civil law and the common law traditions.

 This chapter seeks to explain how a civil law-trained practitioner may approach the techniques of cross-examination.
-It is based on real situations observed in real arbitrations and – it is hoped – provides practical advice to those civil law practitioners wishing to engage in cross-examination and will help common law arbitrators to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.
+It is based on real situations observed in real arbitrations and – it is hoped – provides practical advice to those civil law practitioners wishing to engage in cross-examination and useful guidance to common law arbitrators wishing to understand certain idiosyncrasies of cross-examination conducted by civil law lawyers.

 Fact witnesses – what not to ask